gcapes/image-classification-demo/slideshow/slides.md

-# An introduction to machine learning using an image classification demo
+# An introduction to machine learning: image classification

 # Intro